libor-m/ngs-course/connect.rst

 Connect to control the machine
 ------------------------------
 To control the machine, you need to connect to the ssh service.
+This is also referred to as 'logging in'.

 In Windows this is done with PuTTY.